dynatrace-oss/terraform-provider-dynatrace/docs/resources/davis_anomaly_detectors.md

 -> **Dynatrace SaaS only**

--> This resource requires an OAuth client configured with the permissions outlined in the [Davis Anomaly Detection](https://docs.dynatrace.com/docs/shortlink/davis-ai-anomaly-detection-app#expand--prerequisites--1) app documentation.
-Please set the environment variables `DT_CLIENT_ID`, `DT_CLIENT_SECRET`, `DT_ACCOUNT_ID`.
+-> This resource requires an OAuth client or platform token configured with the permissions outlined in the [Davis Anomaly Detection](https://docs.dynatrace.com/docs/shortlink/davis-ai-anomaly-detection-app#expand--prerequisites--1) app documentation.
+Please set the environment variables `DT_CLIENT_ID` and `DT_CLIENT_SECRET`, or alternatively `DT_PLATFORM_TOKEN`.

 ## Dynatrace Documentation